MoonPoet/xaprb-src/content/blog/2016/queueing-knee-tangent.md

 1. As you add service channels (servers) to a queueing system, queueing delay is tolerable at increasingly high utilization.
-2. The rule of thumb that you can't run a system at greater than 75% utilization is invalid.
+2. The heuristic that you can't run a system at greater than 75% utilization is invalid.
 For systems with many service channels (CPUs, disks, etc) that is wasteful, and you should strive for higher utilization.